sanjeevai/PyTorchImageClassifier/README.md

 I'll also load in a mapping from **category label** to **category name.** You can find this in the file `cat_to_name.json`.
 It's a JSON object which you can read in with the `json` [module](https://docs.python.org/2/library/json.html).
-This will give you a dictionary mapping the integer encoded categories to the actual names of the flowers.
+This will give a dictionary mapping the integer encoded categories to the actual names of the flowers.

 <a id="build_train"></a>

 ### Building and Training the Classifier

-Now that the data is ready, now I'll build and train the classifier.
-As usual, I will use `vgg16` from `torchvision.models` to get the image features.
-Then I'll build and train a new feed-forward classifier using those features.
+Now that the data is ready, we'll build and train the classifier.
+We will use `vgg16` from `torchvision.models` to get the image features.
+Then we'll build and train a new feed-forward classifier using those features.

 #### Step 1.
 Load a pre-trained network